 Does technology improve your mental health?

-Join us for the Royal College of Psychiatrists in Wales & TEC Cymru National Mental Health Debate for Young People 2021, where multi-school panels will argue for and against the motion ‘Does technology improve your mental health?.’
+Join us for the Royal College of Psychiatrists in Wales & TEC Cymru National Mental Health Debate for Primary Schools 2021, where multi-school panels will argue for and against the motion ‘Does technology improve your mental health?’.

-This virtual event is being held for year 9 and above and is available for secondary schools throughout Wales to enter.
-The event will be broadcast over Zoom on Thursday 17th June 2021 (9.15-10.15am), however we ask that video submissions from schools to be pre-recorded and submitted by Wednesday 9th June.
+This virtual event is being held for primary schools throughout Wales to enter.
+The event will be broadcast over Zoom on Friday 22 October 2021.

 Each invited school will nominate two student spokespeople to represent them at the debate.

-Each 2-person team will argue ‘for’ or ‘against’ the motion on behalf of their school, with contributions lasting 2 minutes each as a maximum.
+Each two-person team will argue ‘for’ and ‘against’ the motion on behalf of their school, with contributions 'for the motion' and 'against the motion' lasting two minutes each as a maximum.

 Each contribution is pre-recorded, and submissions can be received in English or Welsh.

 During the event itself, submissions will be broadcast and there will be contributions from prominent popular figures to support the broadcast.
 The debate will be chaired by a Consultant Child and Adolescent Psychiatrist, alongside a panel of judges.

 It will run 'live' on Friday 22nd October, the resources will also be made available to schools to watch back from a webpage from the morning of the event.